04.17.2025Articles

 Enhanced Functionality of EMC in Food Applications

-While enzyme-modified cheese (EMC) is primarily recognised for its intense flavor profiles, several functional benefits have been reported anecdotally and explored in technical literature, although more empirical validation is still needed in commercial-scale studies.
+While enzyme-modified cheese (EMC) is primarily recognized for its intense flavor profiles, several functional benefits have been documented in technical literature and observed in commercial applications.
+These functional improvements make EMC particularly valuable for food manufacturers seeking to enhance product performance.

 1. Potential Improvements in Mouthfeel and Texture